Cornelii/TIL/Algorithms_and_DataStructure/DataStructure/Stack/Stack.md

 6. After that, all pop operators on stack
 **Remarks** There are priority table called ISP ICP.
 They are different inside and outside of stack,
-!! left paranthesis ( lowset inside stack, highest outside stack)
+!! left paranthesis ( lowest inside stack, highest outside stack)

 |token|ISP|ICP|
 |---|---|---|